 An army of pencillers fill in for the year where Bachalo is away – notably including Roger Cruz and Tom Grummett.
 Issues #28-31, if they were to be included, were written by James Dale Robinson.

 Can you read it right now?
-No. There’s are a pair of Generation X classic trade that runs from #1-11, but then you’re stuck with floppies until #26.
+No. There’s are a pair of Generation X classic trades that run from #1-11, but then you’re stuck with floppies until #26.
 Guide to Young X-Men covers that and all the rest of the series.

 It’s the same story on Marvel Unlimited – #1-11, then straight to #26.

 It used to be that New Mutants was the book with the young, school-age cast and Excalibur was the oddball book full of humor.
-That had changed in the past year, with X-Force focusing more on a proactive approach than youth and Excalibur finally sucked into all of the standard X-Men crossover drama.
+That had changed in the prior year, with X-Force focusing more on a proactive approach to preserving the mutant race and Excalibur finally being sucked into all of the standard X-Men crossover drama.

-That left a hole to be filled by a quirky book set at a school, which is what Marvel launched out of the Phalanx Covenant crossover, which introduced a new generation of mutant coveted by the race of techno-organic life forms.
+That left a hole to be filled by a quirky book set at a school.
+That is what Marvel launched out of the Phalanx Covenant crossover, which introduced a new generation of mutant coveted by the race of techno-organic life forms.